 Animation – A form of video, made from cartoon-like characters and visuals rather than real life.

-App – Short for application, an app is an extension of a website, more user-defined for mobile devices.
+App – Short for application (mobile app development), an app is an extension of a website, more user-defined for mobile devices.

 Backlinks – Links on external third party websites which link to your website.